 3. Buffer—Optimized CTA and Attractive Plans

-We will not dwell deep into its marketing secrets given the article subject, but you’ll find its sales funnel here interesting.
+We will not dwell deep into its marketing secrets given the article’s subject, but you’ll find its sales funnel here interesting.

-The moment you land on its homepage, Buffer will offer you three distinct choices; learn how the tool works, check out its plan, or “Get Started” immediately.
-The company uses a clever mix of contrast and text to draw your eye to its CTAs.
+The moment you land on its homepage, Buffer will offer you three distinct choices— learn how the tool works.
+Check out its plans, or “Get Started” immediately.
+It uses a clever mix of contrast and text to draw your eye to its CTAs.

 Suffice to say, there’s a reason Buffer entertains 160,000 customers.